simpeg/simpeg/docs/examples/EM_Schenkel_Morrison_Casing.rst

 Schenkel and Morrison Casing Model
 ==================================

- we will create and run a FDEM forward simulation based on the nkel and Morrison Casing Model
+ we create and run a FDEM forward simulation to calculate the vertical ent inside a steel-cased.
+The model is based on the Schenkel and ison Casing Model, and the results are used in a 2016 SEG abstract by et al.

 chenkel, C.J., and H.F.
 Morrison, 1990`_, Effects of well casing on potential field measurements using downhole current sources: Geophysical prospecting, 38, 663-686.